felix068/WP_Kiosk_Raspi/README.md

 ```
 bash <(wget -qO- https://tinyurl.com/4h5cr4zm)
 ```
-After the execution of this command, restart your RasPi and after reboot type the following command :
+After the execution of this command, your RasPi restart automatically and after reboot execute the following command :

 (Warning: This command restarts your RasPi)
 ```